 So, you might get a p-value such as 0.03 (i.e., p = .03).
 This means that there is a 3% chance of finding a difference as large as (or larger than) the one in your study given that the null hypothesis is true.
 However, you want to know whether this is "statistically significant".
 Typically, if there was a 5% or less chance (5 times in 100 or less) that the difference in the mean exam performance between the two teaching methods (or whatever statistic you are using) is as different as observed given the null hypothesis is true, you would reject the null hypothesis and accept the alternative hypothesis.
 Alternately, if the chance was greater than 5% (5 times in 100 or more), you would fail to reject the null hypothesis and would not accept the alternative hypothesis.
 As such, in this example where p = .03, we would reject the null hypothesis and accept the alternative hypothesis.
 We reject it because at a significance level of 0.03 (i.e., less than a 5% chance), the result we obtained could happen too frequently for us to be confident that it was the two teaching methods that had an effect on exam performance.

-Whilst there is relatively little justification why a significance level of 0.05 is used rather than 0.04 or 0.10, for example, it is widely accepted in academic research.
-However, if we want to be particularly confident in our results, we set a more stringent level of 0.01 (a 1% chance or less; 1 in 100 chance or less).
+Whilst there is relatively little justification why a significance level of 0.05 is used rather than 0.01 or 0.10, for example, it is widely used in academic research.
+However, if you want to be particularly confident in your results, you can set a more stringent level of 0.01 (a 1% chance or less; 1 in 100 chance or less).